 (The original size of the pom-pom was about 50mm in diameter, made by using the 35mm pom-pom maker.
 And I wanted to trim it down to 30mm.)

-Find the center of the pom pom.
-The easiest way is to find where the string is tied, that is the center of the pom pom.
+Find the center of the pom-pom.
+The easiest way is to find where the string is tied, which is the center of the pom-pom.

-Trim the pom-pom near to the template.
-Repeat again by moving the template 90 deg to the side of the pom pom.
+Trim the pom-pom near the template.
+Repeat again by moving the template 90 deg to the side of the pom-pom.

 Remove the templates and fluff up the smaller pom-pom, see, it became smaller and still maintains its rounded shape, neat!
 Trim lightly on any unevenness so that you get a beautiful round pompom. 🙂